 As you can see, masochism, sadism, or BDSM as a whole is popular in three out of the four U.S. regions–except for the Midwest.
 We suppose they’re just too polite!
 Instead, Rooted Mama Health explains that Midwesterners prefer sports gear and group play, though, so maybe they’re not so innocent after all.

 We tallied up the most popular fetishes in the United States in order.
-It makes for a fascinating list.
+It makes for a fascinating list of kinks.
 You can view that chart below.

 Did the Fetish Map of the United States of America shock you, intrigue you, or teach you something new?
 We certainly hope so, especially the latter, as that’s our goal here on Future Edition.
 We encourage our readers to practice safe play and pay special attention to how they prepare to play, which can truly heighten any experience you choose to experience by adding an ever-important factor: peace of mind.